FiberJW/FiberJW/README.md

 - I studied Japanese from grade 5-11
 - I'm the fastest person at [Expo](https://twitter.com/expo)
 - I reached Master in Overwatch
-- An DJ once played [my music](https://soundcloud.com/phuturecollective/datwheat-pebbles) live at a club
+- A DJ once played [my music](https://soundcloud.com/phuturecollective/datwheat-pebbles) live at a club

 #### 📱 How to contact me